armbues/SiLLM/README.md

 # SiLLM - Silicon LLM Training & Inference
-The goal of this project is to streamline running and training LLMs on Apple Silicon using the [MLX](https://github.com/ml-explore/mlx/) framework.
-The code is based on the [MLX Examples](https://github.com/ml-explore/mlx-examples) repository but development is focused on implementing new features to run with MLX.
+SiLLM simplifies the process of training and running Large Language Models (LLMs) on Apple Silicon by leveraging the [MLX](https://github.com/ml-explore/mlx/) framework.
+Building upon the foundation provided by the [MLX Examples](https://github.com/ml-explore/mlx-examples), this project introduces additional features specifically designed to enhance LLM operations with MLX.